shizmob/pydle/README.md

   - [ISUPPORT/PROTOCTL](http://tools.ietf.org/html/draft-hardy-irc-isupport-00)
   - [IRCv3.1](http://ircv3.org/) (full)
   - [IRCv3.2](http://ircv3.org) (base only, in progress)
-* Callback-based: IRC is an asynchronous protocol and so should a library that implements it be.
-Callbacks are used to process events from the server.
+* Asynchronous: IRC is an asynchronous protocol and so should be a library that implements it.
+Coroutines are used to process events from the server asynchronously.
-* Modularised and extensible: Features on top of RFC1459 are implemented as seperate modules for a user to pick and choose, and write their own.
+* Modularised and extensible: Features on top of RFC1459 are implemented as separate modules for a user to pick and choose, and write their own.
 Broad features are written to be as extensible as possible.
 * Liberally licensed: The 3-clause BSD license ensures you can use it everywhere.

 Basic Usage